z1ll1ax/typescript-essentials/badges-compilation.md

 I learned how to set up TypeScript in project, how to configure it, how to compile it in .js file.

 2. **Declare Variable Types in TypeScript**:

+I learned how to declare variable types, about any, unknown, their difference.

+Using any type is not a good idea, but unknown type for me does make some sense in some situations.

 3. **Implement Interfaces in TypeScript**:
 4. **Develop Typed Functions in TypeScript**:
 5. **Declare and Instantiate Classes in TypeScript**: